fd4vvg-git/Proc_Hax/README.md

 DISCLAIMER:

-This software is provided for lawful, ethical, and educational purposes only.
+Proc_Hax is a general-purpose memory editing tool intended solely for lawful research, debugging, educational use, and authorized testing.
-The developer does not endorse, support, or encourage any illegal, harmful, or malicious use of this software.
+The developer of Proc_Hax does not endorse, support, or encourage using this software for cheating, unauthorized access, exploitation, or any other illegal or unethical activity.

+By downloading, compiling, or using Proc_Hax, you agree that:

+1.You are fully responsible for ensuring your use complies with all applicable laws, regulations, terms of service, and licensing agreements.

+2.You obtain all necessary permissions before interacting with any software, process, or system using Proc_Hax.

-By using this software, you agree that you are solely responsible for complying with all applicable laws, regulations, and policies.
-The developer assumes no liability for any misuse, damage, loss, or legal consequences arising from the use of this software.
+3.The developer assumes no liability for any misuse, damages, violations, or legal consequences arising from the use of this tool.

-This software is provided “as is,” without warranty of any kind, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, and non-infringement.
-In no event shall the developer be held liable for any claim, damages, or other liability arising from or in connection with the software or its use.
+Proc_Hax is distributed under the MIT License and is provided “as is,” without warranty of any kind, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, and non-infringement.
+In no event shall the developer be liable for any claim, damages, or other liability arising from, out of, or in connection with Proc_Hax or its use.

 description: